Why Willpower Is Essential for Making Resolutions

 We start with much noise, but end in silence.
 We make resolutions enthusiastically and optimistically, but then we lose our enthusiasm and stop doing what we promised ourselves to do.

-This kind of behavior shows lack of willpower and discipline, and makes us lose faith in our ability to use these skills and achieve our resolutions and promises.
+This kind of behavior shows lack of willpower and discipline, and makes us lose faith in our ability to follow our resolutions and promises.
 This might lead us to believe that willpower is just a myth, an unreal thing.
 This is an erroneous idea, because no real willpower was involved in making these resolutions.

 As said earlier, most of the resolutions we make are triggered by emotions.
 We make them in response to some strong emotion or thought, and rarely because of deliberation, thinking and common sense.